SynthTools: A Framework for Scaling Synthetic Tools for Agent Development: Environment Simulation and Validation

-This experiment involves two separate tool config sources. (a) First, we tested the simualtor prompt on simulating the tools we generated via SynthTools. (b) Then, to further highlight flexibility and reliability of the tool simulation module, we evaluate the simulator pipeline on ACEBench \citep{chen2025acebenchwinsmatchpoint}, a deterministic, programmatically defined behavior.
-Our tool simulator demonstrates high accuracy ($\geq$ \textbf{94\%}) in both cases (see Table~\ref{tab:simulator_eval}).
-For source (a), we found the Tool Simulation module achieves an accuracy of $\boldsymbol{97\%}$, as verified across 698 tool responses generated from the four modes.
-Among the responses, 200 originated from the first three modes, achieving a manually verified accuracy of 94\%.
-The remaining 498 responses belonged to the fourth mode, which was automatically evaluated and reached an accuracy of 98\%.
+We evaluate the tool simulator on two tool sources: (a) tools generated by SynthTools, and (b) tools from ACEBench~\citep{chen2025acebenchwinsmatchpoint}, which provides deterministic, programmatically defined behaviors.
+Our tool simulator demonstrates high accuracy ($\geq$ \textbf{94\%}) in both cases.
+For (a), we evaluate 698 tool responses generated under four modes.
+The Tool Simulation module achieves an overall accuracy of \textbf{97\%}.
+Specifically, 200 responses from the first three modes were manually verified, achieving \textbf{94\%} accuracy, while the remaining 498 responses from the fourth mode were automatically evaluated and achieved \textbf{98\%} accuracy.
 For source (b), we aligned our simulator's metadata to ACEBench specifications, ensuring consistent initial states.
 Then, using the exact same prompt, we generated approximately eight test calls per tool across 20 ACEBench tools (161 calls overall), encompassing constraint failures and both successful executions modes.
-The simulator matched the ground truth in 151 out of 161 cases, yielding a \textbf{94\%} accuracy.
-14 (out of 20) tools showed perfect agreement across all test cases.
-See Figure~\ref{fig:ace-examples} for illustrative examples.
-The 10 mismatches were mostly due to differences in implementation-specific prioritization (e.g., whether authentication is checked before or after parameter validation) rather than fundamental flaws in simulation logic.
-For example, for a \texttt{send\_message(sender\_name = `eve', receiver\_name = `frank', message = `Case sensitivity test')} tool call, the simulator returns a \texttt{`Sender or receiver does not exist'} error, while the sandbox returns \texttt{`Inbox capacity is full.
-You need to ask the user which message to delete'} error.
+The simulator matched the ground truth in 151 out of 161 cases, yielding a \textbf{94\%} accuracy, with 14 out of 20 tools achieving perfect agreement (Figure~\ref{fig:ace-examples}).
+The remaining mismatches primarily arise from implementation-specific ordering differences (e.g., authentication check before or after parameter validation) rather than errors in core simulation logic.

-\subsection{LLM-as-Judge Evaluation}
+\subsubsection{LLM-as-Judge Evaluation}